Arctic Monkeys to play Singapore as part of Asia tour in 2023

 — Lushington Ent (@Lushington_Ent) December 9, 2022

-A potential Manila, Philippines show may be in the works as well, with local promoter Karpos Multimedia teasing an announcement for 5pm local time today.
-Though the promoter did not name the artist in question, its social media post contains possible allusions to two songs from Arctic Monkeys’ new album ‘The Car’: ‘There’d Better Be A Mirrorball’ (with the mirrorball in the image) and ‘Sculptures Of Anything Goes’ (which features the lyric “Now that’s my idea of a good time“).
+A Manila, Philippines show has been teased for Arctic Monkeys as well, with local promoter Karpos Multimedia teasing a gig announcement for today with a graphic that alludes to two Arctic Monkeys songs from the new album ‘The Car’: ‘There’d Better Be A Mirrorball’ and ‘Sculptures Of Anything Goes’.

 Now that’s our idea of a good time 🪩